Leg Lamps, Santa's Mountain and More in Indiana

 Relive the "You'll shoot your eye out" scene atop Santa's Mountain

 Have your picture taken with Santa on top of Santa's Mountain, a replica of the one featured in the movie.
-In the famous scene, Ralphie Parker asks Santa for an Official Red Rider BB Gun, and the Santa responds, "You'll shoot your eye out, kid."
+In the famous scene, Ralphie Parker tells Santa what he wants for Christmas, and the Santa responds, "You'll shoot your eye out, kid."

 Photos with Santa on Santa's Mountain are available every Saturday and Sunday between Thanksgiving and Christmas from 11am to 3pm at the Indiana Welcome Center.
 Children have the opportunity to slide down a big red slide into a pillow of snow.
 Photos are $5 a piece/person.